mariovelyov/shopping-list/README.md

 ## Live demo

-ou can view a live demo of the project here: https://mariovelyov.github.io/shopping-list/
+You can view a live demo of the project here: https://mariovelyov.github.io/shopping-list/

 ## Features